elmerdotdev/a-0524-assignment-example/README.md

      Example: git push -u origin feature-add-about
      ```
    - Git will automatically create a branch called `feature-add-about` in GitHub.
    - Do the same for `feature-update-about`.
-You only need to do this once per branch.